vatsal-2110/Jailbreak-Attack-Defense-Co-Evolutionary-Loop-Adversarial-Self-Play/REPORT.md

 ## 5. Experiments run and results

-> **There is no robustness result to report.** could not find a free model to serve as a good attacker
+> **There is no robustness result to report.** Could not find a free model to serve as a good attacker.
 > One execution reached round 0
 > and produced zero usable training examples.
-Rounds 1–4 were never executed
+Rounds 1–4 were never executed.
-> (`execution_count: null` on every training and later-round cell).
-No
-> checkpoint was trained.
+> No checkpoint was trained.
 The "0.00% ASR" the run printed is an artefact of a
-> failed judge, not a measurement of defence.
+> failed judge/attacker, not a measurement of defence.
->
-> What follows is a diagnostic result: a quantified account of *why* the
-> apparatus produced nothing, which is what motivated the rewrite.

 ### 5.1 Failure — total, and silent